scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    pycid.admits_voi_list(cid, 'P')

-We could also display this visually by passing, as an argument, a lambda function into ``CID``'s `draw_property` method:
+We can also display this visually by passing, as an argument, a lambda function into ``CID``'s `draw_property` method:

 .. code-block:: python